A Comprehensive Multipolar Theory for Periodic Metasurfaces: Analytic equations: Normal incidence

 \subsection{Fully diffracting metagratings}

 This subsection demonstrates the applicability of the analytical expressions from Table II(A) to a design challenge.
-We seek a non-absorbing surface, that is a metagrating, that diffracts all the light to a polar angle of $\theta=64^{\rm o}$ into the first diffraction orders, or for modes for which it holds $|n_1|+|n_2|=1$, and with no other propagating modes.
+We seek a non-absorbing metagrating that diffracts all the light to a polar angle of $\theta=64^{\rm o}$ into the first diffraction orders, or for modes for which it holds $|n_1|+|n_2|=1$, and with no other propagating modes.
 The goal of the design process is presented in Fig.~\ref{FIG:dif}a.
-Note that for the first diffraction orders, there are four distinct branches with azimuth angles of $\phi=0^{\rm o},90^{\rm o},180^{\rm o},270^{\rm o}$ degrees, or, alternatively, the diffraction order pairs, $(n_1,n_2)=\Big\{(1,0),(-1,0),(0,-1),(0,1)\Big\}$.
+Note that for the first diffraction orders, there are four distinct branches with azimuth angles of $\phi=0^{\rm o},90^{\rm o},180^{\rm o},270^{\rm o}$, or, alternatively, the diffraction order pairs, $(n_1,n_2)=\left\{(1,0),(-1,0),(0,-1),(0,1)\right\}$.
 For each of the four branches, two different polarizations are possible, TE and TM.
-However, due to the isotropy of the constituents, some modes are zero, and symmetry reasons can already rule some out.
-Herein, without losing generality, we have assumed a TE polarized plane wave at normal incidence for illumination.
+However, due to the isotropy of the constituents and lattice symmetry, some modes are zero.
+Herein, without losing generality, we have assumed a TE polarized plane wave excitation at normal incidence.